 Supervisors and partners

-The role of the supervisor is to integrate the researcher within the selected Research for Global Challenges Institute in order for all parties gain the maximum knowledge and skills from the G@V fellowship.
+The role of the supervisor is to integrate the researcher within the selected Institute of the Research Hub for Global Challenges, in order for all parties gain the maximum knowledge and skills from the G@V fellowship.
 This includes ensuring that the foreseen training-through-research takes place, as well as providing support and guidance to the fellow's professional career development.

 Supervisors and co-supervisors, the latter selected from a non-academic partner, play a specific role in monitoring and supporting fellows carrying out their research project.
 The supervisor(s) also support in drafting a Personal Career Development Plan, which serves as a guide for monitoring research and training progresses and achievements during the postdoctoral Programme.